 Remote SSH server

-Border0 supports all common SSH authentication mechanisms to authenticate to upstream SSH servers:
+Border0 supports the following SSH authentication methods for connecting to upstream servers:

 - Key-based authentication